Juan and Pedro's Houses: Which One Are You Building?

 Juan won’t compromise on this.
 He won’t start building until he sits with a professional to create his plan.
 That means he’s got permits sorted and documents ready if he needs a loan.

-Dad and his crew were undeniably Pedros.
+My dad and his crew were undeniably Pedros.

 Our house construction started without safety checks.
 We got lucky—when we eventually got a blueprint and applied for permits to avail a Pag-IBIG loan, the land didn’t have structural issues.
 Construction could proceed.